 It’s a great way to learn more about polymer and lots of other techniques such as closures, hangings and other “tricks of the trade”.
 You are also encouraged to use it to troubleshoot a ‘failure’ or a problem piece that needs advice from our many talented and experienced members.

 It’s called Show and Tell for a reason – be ready to answer questions about your piece/pieces.

-One of the library crates will be brought to this meeting but if you want something specific please contact Ann on email@example.com and ‘place an order’ in advance.
-A deposit is required to use the library and updated library rules will be posted on the website.
+LIBRARY – One of the library crates will be brought to this meeting but if you want something specific, please contact Ann on firstname.lastname@example.org and ‘place an order’ in advance.
+Please return any previously borrowed items.
+A deposit is required to join the library – please bring a cheque book if you want to join.